pivotal/docs-tap/application-accelerator/intellij.hbs.md

 ## <a id="dependencies"></a> Dependencies

-The plug-in must have access to the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) URL.
+The plug-in must have access to the Tanzu Developer Portal URL.
 For information about how to retrieve the Tanzu Developer Portal URL, see [Retrieving the URL for the Tanzu Developer Portal](#fqdn-tap-gui-url).